artandmath/AssetManager/README.md

 - Keep it simple.
 Simple enough for a non-VFX systems admin or technical artist to set up and manage.
 - If the project needs to capture edge cases, consider whether that's the right way to do it.
 - Always remain pipeline independant.
 - Filesystem/Database level only.
-The contents of files is outside the scope of the project.
+What is contained inside an asset/file is outside the scope of the project.

 ## Investigations